 Hytale Cache Folder

-The server creates a cache folder for optimized files:
+The server creates a cache folder for optimised files:

 .cache/

-You generally shouldn't need to touch this folder.
-Only delete it for troubleshooting purposes — expect a slower first startup while the server rebuilds cached data.
+You generally shouldn't need to touch this.
+Only delete it for troubleshooting, and expect a slower first startup afterwards while the server rebuilds the cache.

 Hytale Cloud Saves